fenago/machine-learning/lab_guides/lab_5.md

 • Enjoy your well fitted line

 Notice something very special.
-If we were to use the logistic regression trick on a classifier that only outputs the predictions 0 and 1, we would get the perceptron trick in Chapter 4.
+If we were to use the logistic regression trick on a classifier that only outputs the predictions 0 and 1, we would get the perceptron trick in Lab 4.
 I encourage you to verify this as an exercise, by running the logistic regression trick but only with the values ŷ = 0 and ŷ = 1.

 ## 5.2.4 Coding the logistic regression algorithm

-We use the same notation as in Chapter 4.
+We use the same notation as in Lab 4.
 The label of each sentence is the sentiment (happy or sad).
 We have a language with n words.
 The features are the number of times each word appears, and the weights are the scores corresponding to the words.
 These weights include the bias, which corresponds to no word, it simply gets added to the score of every sentence.